garrandall/popular-music-data/tracks/dance-with-me-the-drifters.md

 Oh hold me tighter, tighter and tighter
 Much tighter while the rhythm sways

-Hmm put your lips to mine
+Hm put your lips to mine
 While the music blends
 We're no longer strangers
 Now we're more than friends so